How to Knit an Entrelac Square – the Easy Way

 Does the very word “entrelac” intimidate you?
 Try this pattern to make a simple entrelac square, and you’ll find it easier than you ever imagined

-Like, for example, a blanket.
-I’ve been fortunate enough to knit a fair number of blankets in the 11 years I’ve been knitting.
-And every time, I always feel amazing when I’ve finished — like I’ve knitted the equivalent of Mount Everest!
+I’ve been fortunate enough to knit a fair number of blankets since I started knitting in 2007.
+And every finished blanket feels amazing— like I’ve knitted the equivalent of Mount Everest!

 How to Knit Entrelac Squares: Not As Scary As You Might Think